List of Philippine typhoons: Etymology

-Storm naming conventions: local and international names
+Storm naming conventions

 The Joint Typhoon Warning Center in Honolulu started monitoring and naming storms in the Western Pacific region in 1945, originally using female names in English alphabetical order.
 That list was revised in 1979 by introducing male names to be used in alternation with the female names.
-The Philippine Weather Bureau started naming storms within their area of responsibility in 1963, using female Filipino names ending in the former native alphabetical order.
+The Philippine Weather Bureau started naming storms within their area of responsibility in 1963, using female Filipino names in the former native alphabetical order.
 The Bureau continued to monitor typhoons until the agency's abolition in 1972, after which its duties were transferred to the newly established PAGASA.
 This often resulted in a Western Pacific cyclone carrying two names: an international name and a local name used within the Philippines.
-This two-name scheme is still followed today.
+This two-name scheme is still followed to this day.

 In 2000, cyclone monitoring duties in the Western Pacific were transferred from the JTWC to the Japan Meteorological Agency, the RSMC of the World Meteorological Organization.
 The international naming scheme of the typhoons was replaced with a sequential list of names contributed by 14 nations in the region, including the Philippines.
 The new scheme largely uses terms for local features of the contributing nation, such as animals, plants, foods and adjectives in the native language.
 The rotation of names is based on the alphabetical order of the contributing nations.
 The Philippines, however, would maintain its own naming scheme for its local forecasts.
 In 2001, PAGASA revised its naming scheme to contain longer annual lists with a more mixed set of names.

 Currently, the JMA and PAGASA each assign names to typhoons that form within or enter the Philippine Area of Responsibility.
 The JMA naming scheme for international use contains 140 names described above.
 The list is not restricted by year; the first name to be used in a typhoon season is the name after the last-named cyclone of the preceding season.
 The PAGASA naming scheme for Philippine use contains four lists, each containing twenty-five names arranged in alphabetical order.
 Every typhoon season begins with the first name in the assigned list, and the rolls of names are each reused every four years.
 An auxiliary list of ten names is used when the main list in a year had been exhausted.
 Not all Western Pacific cyclones are given names by both weather agencies, as JMA does not name tropical depressions, and PAGASA does not name cyclones outside the Philippine Area of Responsibility.

 In the case of both weather agencies, names are retired after a typhoon that carried it caused severe or costly damage and loss of life.
 Retirement is decided by the agencies' committees, although in PAGASA's case, names are routinely retired when the cyclone caused at least 300 deaths or ₱1 billion in damage in the Philippines.
 Retired names are replaced with another name for the next rotation, for JMA by the nation that submitted the retired name, and for PAGASA with a name sharing the same first letter as the retired name.